 Our 10 days driving from Casablanca to Tangier were a truly magical experience.

-When we decided to add Morocco to our world tour we didn’t imagine that that this country was going to surprise us so much.
-It is rich of a great variety of landscape.
-You can find beach towns, mountains, beautiful lush valleys, rocky or golden desert.
+When we decided to add Morocco to our world tour we didn’t imagine that this country was going to surprise us so much.
+It is rich in a great variety of landscapes.
+You can find beach towns, mountains, beautiful lush valleys, rocky or golden deserts.
 There is something for everyone!

 This is one of the reasons why we were so sad for not planning a longer stay here.
 There is so much worth seeing and I guess we underestimated it until we found ourselves here!
 Anyway our adventures, although short were without any doubt unforgettable!

 Personally, we recommend renting a car, especially if traveling with a family.
 It was much easier to just move around without having to carry our luggage back and forth.
 However, if you are traveling alone the bus could be a good option too.

 Anyway, the roads were great.
 The only issue we had was on our way to Ouarzazate.
 There was a lot of construction going on, in order to expand and improve the road.
 So it was for the best, just not great timing for us.